 Rituximab is most often given for a limited amount of time during treatment.
 Because it has few side effects, it’s been studied to see if using it long-term will help prevent lymphomas from coming back and help patients live longer.
 It does seem to help some patients with follicular lymphoma live longer, but using it long term for other lymphomas is still being studied.

-Because of the success of rituximab and similar drugs such as ibritumomab and tositumomab, new monoclonal antibodies are being developed.
-Examples include epratuzumab, which targets the CD22 antigen on certain lymphoma cells, and obinutuzumab, which targets the CD20 antigen.
+Because of the success of rituximab and similar drugs such as ibritumomab and tositumomab, new monoclonal antibodies have been developed.
+One example is epratuzumab, which targets the CD22 antigen on certain lymphoma cells.

 Some newer antibodies are attached to substances that can poison cancer cells, and are known as immunotoxins.
 They act as homing devices to deliver the toxins directly to the cancer cells.
 One example of this is brentuximab vedotin (Adcetris), which is made up of an antibody to CD30 that is attached to a cell poison.
 It has been shown to help treat patients with anaplastic large cell lymphoma (ALCL) that is not responding to treatment with chemo.